 The province is so far removed that locals like to work into speech that Beijing is far away.
 For example: “That apartment is so far from downtown that it might as well be in Beijing.”
 I think the phrase “The mountains are high and the emperor is far away” is better adapted for Yunnan than anywhere else.

 If you’re looking for modern developed China, Yunnan is not the place to go.
-It’s far from ocean ports, highly dependent on tourism, and has income levels far below that of other major cities.
+The air there is good, without particulate from industry, though it can get dusty.
+It’s far from ocean ports, highly dependent on tourism, and Kunming’s income levels are far below that of other major cities.
 Few people speak English.
-Much of the province is reliant on tobacco production.
-In the cities, property speculation drives a great deal of local growth.
+Much of the province is reliant on tobacco or tea cultivation.
+In the city, property drives a great deal of local growth.

 My trips everywhere are organized around eating.
 The most memorable meal I had on this visit was at a tofu restaurant.
 It was in Chenggong, a new town nearby, to which Kunming recently moved its municipal government and universities.
 (Chenggong used to feature front and center when journalists covered Chinese ghost cities, an infamy I think it has outgrown.)
 More precisely, the restaurant was situated in a preserved village in Chenggong, one famous for making traditional tofus.
 Not only where the three tofu dishes of extraordinary quality, the hams, meat buns, soy milk, and greens were all cooked perfectly as well.

 The government allowed this village to stay put in spite of commercial development all around it.
 Once you’re inside, it feels totally cut off from the rest of the city, much like when one is in a hutong.
 The village has three narrow streets, each barely enough for two cars to squeeze through side by side, and they all have to accommodate pedestrians as well.
 The restaurant is at the end of one of these winding roads, which brings you past through all the local establishments, until excellent tofu improbably awaits.